 To get a decent base, invest in a quality Cognac and Rum.
 For the Rum part, a solid unaged white Rum like Bacardi Carta Blanca is fine.
 The Cognac part will be a bit more expensive but without breaking the bank.
 A V.S. or V.S.O.P.
 Cognac is sufficient and will deliver beautiful results.
 You can also opt for a Remy Martin 1738 and get a great cocktail out of it.

 My measurements below are not exactly the traditional take on the cocktail.
 The original recipe requests a full ounce of each Rum, Cognac, and Cointreau.
-Combined with just a bit of lemon juice and syrup, the resulting drink is quite strong.
+Combined with just a bit of lemon juice, the resulting drink is quite strong.

-In my recipe, I reduced the amount of the three base spirits to create a better balance between the elements without changing the character of the cocktail.
+In my recipe, I reduced the amount of the three base spirits relatively by increasing the amount of lemon juice to create a better balance between the elements without changing the character of the cocktail.

 - Orange peel (for garnish)